-Tehran: New protests were held in Iran overnight, local media reported Monday, despite President Hassan Rouhani calling for calm and vowing more “space for criticism” in a bid to head off days of unrest.
+Tehran: New protests were held in Iran overnight, local media said today, despite President Hassan Rouhani calling for calm and vowing more “space for criticism” in a bid to head off days of unrest.

 Rouhani finally broke his silence last night about the protests that mark the biggest test for the regime since mass demonstrations in 2009.